kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 - `id` (String) Unique ID for this input
 - `max_messages` (Number) The maximum number of messages to return in a poll request.
 Azure storage queues never returns more messages than this value (however, fewer messages might be returned).
 Valid values: 1 to 32.
 Default: 1
 - `metadata` (Attributes List) Fields to add to events from this input (see [below for nested schema](#nestedatt--input_azure_blob--metadata))
-- `num_receivers` (Number) The Number of receiver processes to run, the higher the number the better throughput at the expense of CPU overhead.
+- `num_receivers` (Number) How many receiver processes to run.
+The higher the number, the better the throughput - at the expense of CPU overhead.
 Default: 1
 - `parquet_chunk_download_timeout` (Number) The maximum time allowed for downloading a Parquet chunk.
-Processing will abort if a chunk cannot be downloaded within the time specified.
+Processing will stop if a chunk cannot be downloaded within the time specified.
 Default: 600
 - `parquet_chunk_size_mb` (Number) Maximum file size for each Parquet chunk.
 Default: 5
 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_azure_blob--pq))